svirgilgood/Reshet-Network/README.md

-# Semitic Knowledge Graph
+# Reshet: Net(work)

-The Semitic Knowledge Graph (SKG) is a suite of tools, ontologies, server, and web client that is designed around exploring texts and artificats from the ancient Near East.
-The goal of the SKG is to place comparative semitic linguistics in its historical and cultural contexts.
+The Reshet: Net(work) is a suite of tools, ontologies, server, and web client that is designed around exploring texts and artificats from the ancient Near East.
+The goal of Reshet is to place comparative semitic linguistics in its historical and cultural contexts as well as the reception of these texts throughout history.

 ## Parts of the Repo